2019/2020 Competency-Based Task/Competency List for Imaging Technology (8455/36 weeks)

 - Produce photographic images using various techniques.

-- Use artificial and natural lighting to create a properly exposed image.
+- Use natural lighting to create a properly exposed image.